 Use of public space and property Policy (16kb pdf)

-Call Council on 07 577 7000 and we will arrange for a contractor to repair it.
+Call Council on 07 577 7000 and we will arrange for a contractor to repair it, alternatively, you can use the Antenno app to report faults.
 Please give a good description of the location of the light, such as a street address, and a description of the problem because the contractor will repair it during the day when the lights are not going and will not be able to see what is wrong.

-Council has a programme to upgrade street lighting in older parts of the city to the latest standards.
-To check which streets are scheduled for work contact us on 07 577 7000.
+Council has a programme to upgrade street lighting in the city to new LED lighting.
+To check which streets are scheduled for work check out our project web page for further information.

-It may be possible to modify the light fitting to reduce the amount of light 'spill' onto private property.
-Please contact Council for assistance.
+It may be possible to modify the light fitting to reduce the amount of light 'spill' onto private property but not in every case.
+Please contact Council for assistance and our contractors will visit to see if we can make any appropriate alterations.

 Lights in private lanes or right of ways are owned by the properties down the lane.
 Power and repair charges are the responsibility of the property owners.
 You will need to contact an electrical contractor for assistance.